 This way you have everything at your fingertips, you know exactly what you have and where to find it.

-- Cutter and scissors
+- Cutter (craft knife) and scissors

 The first thing you need to do is empty your drawer and measure the inside.

 Cut a piece of cardstock the exact size of your drawer.
 It should fit perfectly inside your drawer.
+This is to have an exact idea of your drawer space.

 Once you are happy with the placement, make marks with a pencil between each item or group of items.